 Taller than trees and towering over buildings, Johanna Goodman‘s pieced together female forms appear to stretch far above the landscapes before them.
-The collaged works, which combine elements of art, design, and architecture, are a part Goodman’s series titled The Catalogue of Imaginary Beings, which aims to explore the individual’s role in history and popular culture.
+The collaged works, which combine elements of art, design, and architecture, are a part of Goodman’s series titled The Catalogue of Imaginary Beings, which aims to explore the individual’s role in history and popular culture.

 Do stories and artists like this matter to you?
-Become a Colossal Member and support independent arts publishing.
-Join a community of like-minded readers who are passionate about contemporary art, help support our interview series, gain access to partner discounts, and much more.
+Become a Colossal Member today and support independent arts publishing for as little as $5 per month.
+You'll connect with a community of like-minded readers who are passionate about contemporary art, read articles and newsletters ad-free, sustain our interview series, get discounts and early access to our limited-edition print releases, and much more.
 Join now!